 How to Hack a Mobile App: It’s Easier than You Think!

-We live in a mobile, personal world, where nearly a billion new mobile phones ship each year.
+We live in a mobile, personal world, where more than 1.5 billion new mobile phones ship each year.
 Businesses that are most efficiently adapting to today’s “app economy” are the most successful at deepening customer engagement and driving new revenues in this ever-changing world.
 Where business opportunities abound, opportunities for “black hats” that conduct illicit and malicious activity abound as well.

 Mobile app hacking is becoming easier and faster than ever before.
 Let’s explore why: